-It's a reverse polish notation calculator in the HP tradition.
+At its heart, rca is a reverse polish notation calculator in the HP tradition.

 34 11 *